Why Uptime Monitors Miss Real Outages (And How to Catch Them)

 How Browser Login Monitors Close the Gap

 A browser login monitor does what no HTTP monitor can.
-It opens a real browser behind the scenes, navigates to your login page, types in credentials, clicks the submit button, and verifies that the login actually succeeds.
+It opens a real browser, navigates to your login page, types in credentials, clicks the submit button, and verifies that the login actually succeeds.
 If something goes wrong at any step, it captures a screenshot of what the user would see.

 This is not a simulated request.
 It is a real Chromium browser executing JavaScript, rendering CSS, following redirects, handling cookies, processing CSRF tokens.
 Every layer of your authentication flow gets tested: the form rendering, the client-side validation, the server-side processing, the session creation, and the post-login redirect.